zbuske/product/README.md

     * Click Send

 #### Note
-Because the Mongo database reloads each time the application starts, it's important to go a GET before a PUT.
+To get the json format you need you can do  do a GET before a PUT.
-The mongo id for the ProductPrice will change each time the application is started.
-You can use the json from the GET to do the PUT, changing the price values you would like to update.
+You can then use the json from the GET to do the PUT, changing the values you would like to update.
+You can reuse that json.

 ### Valid Product Ids
 Only two of the product ids in the exercise description returned product data.
 I found a few more by trying the next and previous ones in sequence.
 This is the list of product ids supported by this application.

-(The pricing data will not be available for any others, but you could add it with a PUT)
+(The pricing data will not be available for any others that may return a product, but you could add it with a PUT)

 13860428
 13860427